-- 1. Site-specific plans incorporated within the pre-incident plans for any particular occupancy with known quantities of specific hazardous materials. - 2.
-Area evacuation plans are determined through the use of plat maps and distance templates, and are based upon recommended evacuation distances for the particular chemical(s) released.
+- 1. Site-specific plans incorporated within the pre-incident plans for any particular occupancy with known quantities of specific hazardous materials. - Area evacuation plans are determined through the use of plat maps and distance templates, and are based upon recommended evacuation distances for the particular chemical(s) released.
+These plans are typically developed at the time of incident based on impacted area.